 The community forum is a forum where students can interact, post code, ask questions, and make recommendations.

-Students that purchase the Plus Package will have access to the community forum for the duration of the course.
+Kirk Byers is the founder of Twin Bridges Technology–a business specializing in network automation training.
+He is the creator of the Netmiko Python library and also one of the maintainers of the NAPALM project.
 He teaches Python, Ansible, and Nornir courses for Network Engineers and writes about network automation.
 He is a long-time network engineer (CCIE #6243 emeritus), has extensive experience with *nix system administration, and is a Python programmer.
 He is interested in programming and networking and how to improve network engineering practices through automation.

 Zack is a programmer extraordinaire.
 His language of choice is Python.
 He loves programming and is very big into games including: Magic the Gathering, Roblox, Dungeons & Dragons, and Terraforming Mars.